-We borrowed this story about ten tiny mice starting school from the library and have read it at least once a day since.
+We borrowed Lucky Wish Mouse Starting School, a story about ten tiny mice starting school from the library, and have read it at least once a day since.
 My daughter loves it and the reading is always accompanied by lots of giggles.

 The Story: The ten Tinies are getting ready for their first day at school.
 They pack their new things and put on their coats but the Tiny Twins are missing.
 They’re hiding but Lucky Wish Mouse manages to get them onto the school balloon and they all arrive in time to meet their new teacher.
 The Tinies have a very busy day and have lots to tell Lucky Wish Mouse when she picks them up.